NIC Logo

 • 9.2 Implements and supplies are visibly clean

-• 9.3 Applies conducting gel/lotion
+• 9.3 Applies degreaser and/or prep solution

-• 9.6 Applies sunscreen to face
+• 9.6 Applies occlusive barrier

 All candidates have indicated they have completed this section of the examination, we will now proceed.